Compare Tree Removal Estimates Now

 This will depend on a number of factors.
 Every city and or state has its own set of laws when it comes to trees.
 Normally anything that is legal to remove is legal to kill (as they are basically the same thing).

 You will need to check the tree removal Ordinance as it applies to your local city.
 Normally though if it’s a small tree or an invasive species, it is not illegal.
-If it is a larger specimen, then you will need to get a permit form your city first before you kill the tree.
+If it is a larger specimen, then you will need to get a permit from your city first before you kill the tree.

 FEATURED AND TRUSTED BY: